By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We see this in relationships that crash and burn.
 We see it in addiction and we see it in lots of self-help failures.

 A couple can’t get along, they divorce, but there are children, the children act like wires pulling the parents back together.
-Calling the ex to complain about “look what your son did” or to argue about money and the needs of the children keeps the dysfunctional relationship alive.
+Calling the ex to complain about “look what your son did” or to argue about money and the needs of the children keep the dysfunctional relationship alive.
 I have seen couples ten years post-divorce and already with new partners who still manage to call each other once a week to continue the old marital argument.

 “Rightism” that need to prove you are right long after it has stopped mattering is a common defect of character.

 Just because you end a relationship does not mean the connections are severed.
 You divorce your partner but not your kids.
 I warn teens when I counsel them that you can break up with a boyfriend or girlfriend but babies mommas and babies daddies are forever.
 The key here is to maintain the relationship with the ex as your child’s parent while cutting all the old relationship wires.
-The wires of anger, bitterness and resentments keep us connected to the pain of the past.
+The wires of anger, bitterness, and resentments keep us connected to the pain of the past.

 Any 12 step meeting is sure to have a couple of people, sometimes more, who are not drinking, but they are not happy about being sober.
 You can spot these people in a flash.
 Ten years not drinking and they are still angry and resentful, unwilling to do any work on self-change.
 They keep the wires that connect them to their addiction connected and eventually most of them are pulled back to the problem.